Palexer/vocabulary-trainer/README.md

 ### macOS

-- Currently, I can't support macOS.
-You can try to use the Windows .exe file with WINE on a Mac or you have to compile it yourself
+- Download the .app file from the [releases section](https://github.com/Palexer/vocabulary-trainer/releases) and drag it into you applications folder.
+You can now execute it.

+## Android

+- Download the .apk file from the [releases section](https://github.com/Palexer/vocabulary-trainer/releases) and install it on your Android device.

 ### Compile it yourself

 1. Install the Go compiler.
 2. Install the fyne GUI toolkit and its dependencies.
 3. Clone this repository.
-4. Run ```go build .``` in the src directory.
+4. Run ```go build .``` in the VocabularyTrainer directory.
 5. Run ```fyne package -os darwin -icon resources/icon.png```
     _Note: You can replace ```darwin``` with ```windows``` or ```linux``` to get the packages for those platforms.
 For cross compiling, please take a look at the fyne.io documentation._